 Laptops Are a Must

 The minimum tech setup required for working remotely is a portable device, aka a laptop.
-Unless you are working in an industry that requires resource-intensive applications that only a larger, immobile computer can provide, there are plenty of laptop options available today that cover the computing needs of most jobs.
-The benefit of having a laptop is that the employee can work wherever there is a reliable internet connection, whether it’s at home with a traditional internet router setup or on the road with a portable hotspot.
+There are plenty of laptop options available today that cover the computing needs of most jobs.
+The benefit of having a laptop is that the employee can work wherever there is a reliable internet connection.
+Work can happen at home with a traditional internet router setup, or on the road with a portable hotspot.

 Typical Office Devices at Home

-Remote workers with a permanent home office often mimic the complete cubicle setup, with a laptop docking station, monitors, and even a desk phone.
-We also recommend adding a decent webcam and headset into the mix so your off-site employees can have effective online video conferences with your team.
+Remote workers with a permanent home office often mimic a complete cubicle setup, with a laptop docking station, monitors, and even a desk phone.
+We also recommend adding a decent webcam and headset into the WFH setup.
+This way, your off-site employees can have effective online video conferences with your team.

 3. Remote Worker Security